invertedv/testGo/docs/dataBuild.md

 3. The target date.
 4. January 2020.

+At each of these dates, goMortgage adds calculated fields beyond those in the non-loan table.
+For instance, the property value at each date is calculated.

 The utility of the first 3 is self-evident.
 Why January 2020?
 So that we have a baseline to normalize values so that the model isn't confused by trends in (say) house prices.

 In short, this is the goMortgage process:

-     1. Sample the loan-level data along a set of user-specified dimensions to produce a sample stratified along your choice of fields.
+     Pass 1.
+Sample the loan-level data along a set of user-specified dimensions to produce a sample stratified along your choice of fields.
 This dataset consists of loans and as-of dates.
+A given loan may appear at more than one as-of date.

-     2. Sample the table above along a set of user-specified dimensions.
-The universe of available data is each loan in the sampled data at any date after the as-of date.
+     Pass 2.
+Sample the table above along a set of user-specified dimensions to determine the target date.
+     The universe of available data is
+     each loan in the sampled data at any date after the as-of date.

-     3. Join the table in 2 to the economic data.
+     Pass 3.
+Join the table in 2 to the non-loan data.

 ### Examples